Peach (social network): Features

-Peach has been compared to Ello, Path, and App.net.
+Peach was compared to Ello, Path, and App.net at the time of its release.

-Peach has "magic words," which were compared to Slack's similar slash shortcuts.
-These allow the user to access commonly used functions such as typing the letter "g" to send a GIF or "c" to bring up a calendar, similar to a command line interface.
+Peach featured "magic words," which were compared to Slack's similar slash shortcuts.
+These allowed the user to access commonly used functions, such as typing the letter "g" to send a GIF or "c" to bring up a calendar, similar to a command line interface.

-Peach eschews the traditional news feed, hashtagging, and tagging common to social networks.
-The editor-in-chief of The Next Web described Peach as a hybrid of Twitter and Slack, while noting that some users of the social network were creating fake celebrity accounts.
-Bloomberg Business noted that when it was introduced, "[e]verything about Peach... seemed hip, down to the URL", but that by the end of the month it appeared that "interest in Peach softened".
+Peach eschewed the traditional news feed, hashtagging, and tagging common to social networks.
+Matthew Hussey, editor-in-chief of The Next Web, described Peach as a hybrid of Twitter and Slack.
+He noted that some users of Peach were creating fake celebrity accounts.